 Chafer Grubs: These are young maggot-like larvae before they hatch into chafer beetles.
 Chafer beetles are commonly one of two types: the Garden Chafer and Cockchafer.
 The Garden Chafer has an annual lifecycle whereas the Cockchafer is larger and more destructive because it lives in the soil for 3 years, eating roots, before it hatches.
 They live near the soil surface and will only burrow deeper once autumn temperatures start to drop.

-Chemical control measures such as Merit Turf have now disappeared but fear not as there are very effective biological pest control products on the market based on microscopic worms or nematodes which go out and actively hunt down chafer grub larvae.
-These nematodes are carriers of bacteria which are harmful to the chafer grub larva.
-There are pack sizes suitable to both amateur and professional growers.
+Effective biological control can be achieved using Nematodes (microscopic worms) which go out and actively hunt down chafer grub larvae.
+These nematodes are carriers of bacteria which is harmful to the chafer grub larva.
 These natural non-pesticide alternatives are completely safe to humans and pets with no exclusion period after application.

-It is important that soil temperatures are high enough to support the use of these products and soil temperatures can be accurately measured by using a soil probe thermometer
+- It is important that soil temperatures 12oC or higher to support nematode activity.
+Soil temperatures can be accurately measured by using a soil probe thermometer

+- Adult Chafer Beetle are active in May and June.
+There acticity can serve as an initial and ongoing risk assessment of future, potential chafer damage can be monitored by using an adult Chafer beetle trap.
 These traps are useful in two ways.
 Firstly by directly reducing the number of eggs laid by the adult beetles.
 This can be significant, as each female adult can lay up to 50 eggs.
 Secondly, the catch counts will indicate the likely ongoing risk from autumn grub damage.
 Note, that egg laying can take place soon after the first adults flights.
-Chafer Traps should be set in position in the second – third week of May.
+Chafer Traps can be set in position from the second/third week of May.